 See more details about building the septic tank and catch basins HERE.

-2013 update regarding the “Stainless Steel” water tank.
+August, 2011 update regarding the “Stainless Steel” water tank.
 When we bought the tank we wondered in my own mind how they could make stainless steel tanks and sell them so inexpensively.
-Now, after about four years of use our tank is has quite a bit of rust, particularly at the seams and spot welds.
+Now, after a few months of use out tank is has quite a bit of rust, particularly at the seams and spot welds.
 Some things which are sold as “stainless steel” are coated steel.
 If we were doing it over, we’ probably buy the readily available polyethylene water tanks.

 Rather than having a separate water tank tower, we put the 500 liter stainless steel water tank high in the roof structure of our car port.
 The tank is about 15 feet above the house floor level.
 There is a long 1 1/4″ suction line from our well, which is at the front of the house, to our 1/2 hp Pedrollo water which is located in a storage room off the garage which is in back of the house.
 The water from the well is pumped up into the water tank and then is piped down (gravity fed) and goes underground to supply the house.